-Student Activities Student Activities Coordinator Ms. Sana Nader Phone: +971 4 399 9000 ext.
-584, +971 4 318 3584 Email: snader@aud.edu
+Student Activities

+Student Activities Coordinator

+Mr. Islam Darwish

+Email: idarwish@aud.edu

 Involvement in student activities at university is an important component of student life.
 AUD's American educational philosophy stresses a well-rounded student experience.
 Through participation in clubs and organizations, students not only become involved in university life, but also strengthen their socialization, teambuilding, leadership, event planning and organizational skills.
 Membership in student clubs and organizations also enables students to share mutual interests with fellow students.
 The memories created on campus through activities are an essential part of the holistic development of a university student.
 The Student Activities Division aims to create and offer those opportunities for AUD students.